uqfoundation/dill/README.md

 ``dill`` provides the user the same interface as the ``pickle`` module, and also includes some additional features.
 In addition to pickling python objects, ``dill`` provides the ability to save the state of an interpreter session in a single command.
-Hence, it would be feasable to save a interpreter session, close the interpreter, ship the pickled file to another computer, open a new interpreter, unpickle the session and thus continue from the 'saved' state of the original interpreter
+Hence, it would be feasible to save a interpreter session, close the interpreter, ship the pickled file to another computer, open a new interpreter, unpickle the session and thus continue from the 'saved' state of the original interpreter